Practical Examples of Using Docker: Grossum + Symfony + GitHub

 March 28th, 2017

+Starting from the very beginning: what is a Docker tool?
 Docker is a DevOps open-source tool for virtualization on system core level based on Linux.
-We have already discussed the reasons you may consider using Docker for your projects.
+We have already discussed the tasks Docker containers are used for your projects.
 Today we’re going to talk about how to set it up.

 Take Ubuntu 14.04.4 as a basis.
 There are later releases but they haven’t been tested as much as we prefer to use the Linux version we’re sure about.

 What does the code do:

 #Create docker user: to make sure the servers aren’t launched by root, but by docker user.
 This also takes care of the potential problems with log and cache creation in Symfony (PHP5fpm is also launched by docker user)